The Reverend Doctor Bob's Home Page

 Higgs and electroweak symmetry breaking

-The planned startup date of the LHC is in 2008.
+With the planned startup date of the LHC being 2007, the LHC will most likely begin taking data while I am a post-doc at your institution.
 As the highest energy collider operating, it will have a window into the mechanism of electroweak symmetry breaking and mass.
 It is of the utmost importance that we are prepared to find whatever the LHC presents to us.
 I will continue to pursue detailed collider studies that can reveal the nature of electroweak symmetry breaking and the origin of mass.
 I am actively participating in the CP-Violating and Non-Standard Higgs (CPNSH) working group, to help chart the landscape of things that might be seen at the LHC.
 An important upcoming contribution in this area is Higgs-to-Higgs decays, which have been largely overlooked by existing studies, and will require clever techniques to discover.
 These decays exist in almost every extended model, and should be pursued both theoretically and experimentally.
-Most recently I have pursued the largely-ignored parameter space for light higgses.
-If a Higgs scalar is decoupled from the Z, there are few direct limits on its mass.
-CLEO has recently performed such a search, improving the limits on light higgses by about an order of magnitude.

 Hierarchy Problems

-It is currently in vogue to ignore hierarchies such as the electroweak and cosmological hierarchy problems, mostly for pragmatic reasons.
-However, these really represent a serious inconsistency within our own theories, and at the end of the day, any theory that predicts these kinds of problems is wrong.
 Quantum Field Theory and String Theory have both been spectacular failures at explaining the apparent discrepancy between the Planck scale and the electroweak scale.
-What's worse is that if the solution does lie in high energy phenomena (e.g. String Theory), we might never discover it.
+What's worse is that if the solution does lie in high energy phenomena (e.g. String Theory), we might {\it never} discover it.
 I believe that the answer does not lie in the high energy theory at all, and solutions should be sought in low-energy dynamics.
 A possible solution is that field theory is renormalizable to arbitrarily high energies (e.g. gravity does not provide a cutoff to field theory), and gravity arises as an effective theory.
+The amazing numeric coincidence between the MOND scale, Hubble expansion rate, and Pioneer Anomaly are too suspicious to ignore, and all seem to point to the same scale as the source of the necessary dynamics to explain them.
+This naturally makes contact with neutrinos, as the cosmological constant is at the same scale as the neutrino mass.
+The means by which this may occur was first suggested by Unruh, that the vacuum may actually be a condensate.

 Non-Physics

-When I'm not doing geeky things I also like to run, hike, bike, backpack, kayak, snowboard, and generally be outdoors.
+When I'm not doing geeky things I also like to run, hike, bike, backpack, and generally be outdoors.